apache/cordova-mobile-spec/README.md

 -->
 # Cordova Mobile Spec Suite

 This `cordova-mobile-spec` repository can be used to create a Cordova app that provides a set of manual tests to verify Cordova core functionality.
+It is currently used in the [release processes of platforms, plugins and tools](https://github.com/apache/cordova-coho/tree/master/docs#release-processes).

 It also provides access to [manual and automated tests of the installed plugins (via `cordova-plugin-test-framework`)](https://github.com/apache/cordova-plugin-test-framework).